 Pros: Portable, simple, vibration stimulus, no EMF

-Cons: Not as reliable as mattress sensor, no parent unit, difficult to attach, short battery life
+Cons: No parent unit, difficult to attach, short battery life

 Our Analysis and Test Results

 Snuza has been creating baby movement monitors since 2007, using bio-sensory technology.
 The Snuza brand monitors aim to alert parents of incidents where the movement has stopped indicating breathing has also likely stopped.
-They are the first baby technology company to successfully launch a portable baby movement monitor and the first portable infant breathing monitor.
-Sunza is comprised of individuals with the goal of creating products that can speak for babies when they are alone in their crib and unable to breathe.
-Snuza monitors are manufactured by Biosentronics cc., which is based in South Africa and are currently the largest selling mobile baby movement monitor in the world.
+They are the first baby tech operation to market a truly portable movement style monitor, as well as a portable infant breathing monitor.
+Snuza is comprised of individuals with the goal of creating products that can speak for babies when they are alone in their crib and unable to breathe.
+Snuza monitors are manufactured by Biosentronics cc., which is based in South Africa and is currently the largest selling mobile baby movement monitor in the world.

-In general, the diaper attachment monitors are not as reliable as the mattress sensor pads.
-The Hero suffers from the same drawbacks as the Snuza Go when it comes to reliability.
+In general, the diaper attachment monitors are more reliable than the mattress sensor pads.
+The Hero is slightly less reliable than other clip-style options, but we think the vibration features helps negate any downside as gently stimulating ababy to move feels more peaceful to us than a loud alarm going off for no reason.
 False alarms were minimal with children under 6 months of age, but the incidents increase markedly once babies start moving and rolling over as the sensor becomes removed from the abdomen causing false alarms as it can no longer sense baby's movement.
 A one-piece sleeper with the sensor in direct contact with the abdomen can reduce false alarms but this makes the monitor more difficult to turn on or off, covers the indicator lights, and muffles the alarm sound.
 The Hero does over an audible "tick" with every movement which is designed to provide peace of mind to parents (if you can't see the indicator light) but it also seems to be disruptive to sleeping babies making it a poorly designed feature for light sleepers.

-Unlike the Snuza Go, the Hero has a vibration stimulus feature that emits a gentle vibration when a 15 second period without movement is detected.
-The vibration is designed to stimulate little ones out of a deeper sleep and encourage movement/breathing without fully awakening them or causing crying from a loud in nursery alarm.
+Unlike similar options, the Hero has a vibration stimulus feature that emits a gentle vibration when a 15 second period without movement is detected.
+The vibration is designed to stimulate little ones out of deeper sleep and encourage movement/breathing without fully awakening them or causing crying from a loud in-nursery alarm.
 If the monitor detects movement following the vibration, then the alarm will not sound.
 If three vibration stimulus incidents occur, a "rouse warning" (one beep every 2 seconds) will sound to alert the parent.
-The rouse warning only works in its preset programmed mode, but you can turn it off, so it functions in the same manner as the Go.
+The rouse warning only works in its preset programmed mode, but you can turn it off, so it functions in the same manner as its simpler brother.
 It does not have the ability to be programmed to alert at different time intervals like the Snuza Go.
 All other features and functions are the same on the two monitors.

 Ease of Use

-This monitor comes ready for use with the battery installed, though many online reviewers remarked that the batteries were dead on arrival in new monitors they purchased.
-The monitor has no setup required and works simply by turning it on and attaching to your baby's diaper.
-It has a more complicated interface than the Snuza Go thanks to the vibration stimulus feature, but it isn't as challenging as the mattress sensor pad monitor or those with a parent unit.
-We experienced that is nearly impossible to attach the monitor without waking your baby if they are already asleep so you'll need to make it part of your routine clipping it on prior to baby falling asleep.
+This monitor comes ready for use with the battery installed, though many remark that the batteries were dead on arrival in the new monitors they purchased.
+The monitor has no setup required and works simply by turning it on and attaching it to your baby's diaper.
+It has a more complicated interface than competitors thanks to the vibration stimulus feature, but it isn't as challenging as the mattress sensor pad monitor or those with a parent unit.
+We experienced that it is nearly impossible to attach the monitor without waking your baby if they are already asleep so you'll need to make it part of your routine clipping it on prior to the baby falling asleep.

 Electro Magnetic Field (EMF)

 In our tests, the Hero didn't emit any EMF (Volts/meter) over the ambient room EMF.
-This makes it a preferable wearable monitor to the Monbaby Smart Button and the Owlet Smart Sock 2, both of which have excessive EMF readings in our opinion with the Monbaby reading 2.3 V/m and the Owlet Smart Sock 2 greater than 6 V/m.
+This makes it a preferable wearable monitor to much of the other wearable competition, some of which have excessive EMF readings (in our opinion).

 — Juliet Spurrier, MD and BabyGearLab Review Team